 - 1 Exit any programs that are running.
-If you do not, the Sybase installer may not be able to copy some files to the appropriate directories. - 2 If you have downloaded the software, expand it to a temporary location.

-If installing from CD, insert the EAServer CD in your CD drive.
+If you do not, the Sybase installer may not be able to copy some files to the appropriate directories. - 2 Insert the EAServer CD in your CD drive.
 On most machines, the installer starts automatically.
-If you suspect that you do not have the required 150MB in your temp space, cancel the installation, and specify an alternate temporary directory as described in the next step.

-3 To start the installer from the command line, change to the location of the installation software and enter:
+If you suspect that you do not have the required 150MB in your temp space, cancel the installation, and specify an alternate temporary directory as described in the next step. - 3 To start the installer from the command line, change to the CD drive and enter:

+'''

-./setup [-is:tempdir work_directory]
+./setup [-is:tempdir work directory]

+'''